splunk/observability-workshop/content/en/conf/opentelemetry-collector/4-processors.md

 ## Resource Detection Processor

-The resource detection processor can be used to detect resource information from the host and append or override the resource value in telemetry data with this information.
+The **resourcedetection** processor can be used to detect resource information from the host and append or override the resource value in telemetry data with this information.

 By default, the hostname is set to the FQDN if possible, otherwise the hostname provided by the OS is used as a fallback.
 This logic can be changed from using using the `hostname_sources` configuration option.
 To avoid getting the FQDN and use the hostname provided by the OS, we will set the `hostname_sources` to `os`.